armsp/AIFU/README.md

 - leveraging AI to gain insights into the potential risks and downsides of AI technology
 - using AI to inform our understanding of the possible negative impacts and consequences associated with AI

-In short LLM or AI is the judge, jury, and executioner if you will.
+In short causal language model is the judge, jury, and executioner.

 **Related literature**